-Apply the BBQ Sauce, in this case Blues Hog BBQ sauce (one of my faves):
+Next, Apply the BBQ Sauce, in this case Blues Hog BBQ sauce (one of my faves):

 Some of you are wondering what exactly is Provel cheese:

 Well, it’s a combination of cheddar, Swiss and provolone that is the traditional cheese on St. Louis style pizza (which is a whole other discussion on what exactly is the pizza style here in St. Louis).
 It’s got a great buttery flavor that complements the sweet and salty of the rub, the sweet of the BBQ sauce and the savory of the pork.
-If you can’t find Provel, feel free to use a combo of provolone and cheddar at about a 2-1 ratio.
+Indeed, if you can’t find Provel, feel free to use a combo of provolone and cheddar at about a 2-1 ratio.

 Here’s the roped Provel:

-Put 4 oz of the Provel over the Blues Hog:
+Then, put 4 oz of the Provel over the Blues Hog:

-Then put 4-6 ounces of pulled pork on what will soon be a pulled pork pizza:
+Next, put 4-6 ounces of pulled pork on what will soon be a pulled pork pizza:

 Back on the hot side of the grill: